openframeworks/ofSite/content/about.md

 **Where can I see the latest version of openFrameworks?**

 The most recent release is available from the [downloads](../downloads) page, which is also available on [github](https://github.com/openframeworks/openFrameworks/).
-The absolutely most recent version of openFrameworks is located in the [develop branch](https://github.com/openframeworks/openFrameworks/tree/develop).
-For more information about building OF from Github, see the [readme](https://github.com/openframeworks/openFrameworks/blob/master/readme.txt).
+The absolutely most recent version of openFrameworks is located in the [master branch](https://github.com/openframeworks/openFrameworks/tree/master).
+For more information about building OF from Github, see the [readme](https://github.com/openframeworks/openFrameworks/blob/master/INSTALL_FROM_GITHUB.md).
 For more information about contributing to Github, see [this document](https://github.com/openframeworks/openFrameworks/wiki/openFrameworks-git-workflow).

 **How can I help?**